 Hudsonville also is launching two additional spring flavors: Brownie Sundae, a vanilla ice cream with chocolate brownie chunks, rainbow sprinkles and fudge swirl, and Fruit Smoothie Bars made with strawberry, orange and mango sherbets.

-Each 46-ounce cake serves approximately 10 people and is positioned as a premium option for special occasions.
+The 46-ounce cake serves about 10 people and is positioned as a premium option for special occasions.
 The launch extends a brand collaboration strategy that has previously yielded products under the Carvel, Reese’s, Oreo and Funfetti names.

 “The Baileys Ice Cream Cake is a strong example of Rich’s commitment to innovation and shows our dedication to offering exciting new ice cream cake flavors for our consumers,” said Kim Mrowczynski, brand marketing manager for ice cream cakes at Rich Products.